The Imperfect Storytelling Tense

 • Amigo: E estava muita gente lá?
 (And were there a lot of people there?)

-This is absolutely essential for daily survival in Portugal.
-We use the Imperfect to order coffee or ask for help.
-Technically, we are using the Imperfect form to act as a “Conditional.”
-It softens the request from a demanding “I want” to a gentle “I wanted” (meaning “I would like”).
+This one matters for daily life.
+The Imperfect form is used to order coffee, ask for help, or soften any request.
+Technically, the Imperfect form is acting as a Conditional here.
+It shifts a demanding “I want” into a gentle “I wanted” (meaning “I would like”).

 Mini-Dialogue: